-1) -A fully revegetated east-west wildlife corridor generally 100 metres wide (with a minimum of 50 metres at any one point) shall be constructed between the existing central east-west wildlife corridor and the existing native vegetation separating Precinct 9 and 10 from Precinct 11 (as identified in the plan, entitled "East West Wildlife Corridor", at Attachment A to this approval) and extending to the north of the site between the existing vegetation and ecological buffers separating Precinct 9 and 10 from Precinct 11.
+1) A fully revegetated east-west wildlife corridor generally 100 metres wide (with a minimum of 50 metres at any one point) shall be constructed between the existing central east-west wildlife corridor and the existing native vegetation separating Precinct 9 and 10 from Precinct 11, (as identified in the plan entitled "East-West Wildlife Corridor", as Attachment A to this approval) and extending to the north of the site between the existing native vegetation and ecological buffers separating Precinct 9 and 10 from Precinct 11.
 The corridor shall be designed to maximise fauna use (especially koalas), continuity with existing vegetation and should consider restoration works on surrounding properties.
 The details of this modification, including regeneration / revegetation of the corridor and the preferred long term protection mechanism are to be submitted to the satisfaction of the Director-General Secretary within 12 months of the date of the modified approval (06_0318 Mod 2) 6 months of the date of determination of the application (No. 2012/2328) made under sections 130(1) and 133 of the Commonwealth Environment Protection and Biodiversity Conservation Act or prior to the lodgment of the first development application for the project or prior to the issue of the first construction certificate for the project, whichever occurs first.
+Note: the words "for approval within" do not occur in the original condition or MODs 1 or 2.

-B5____Kings Forest Development Code
+B5 Kings Forest Development Code